-You can easily find a terrific web designer to plan your website, so it looks great both on desktop and handheld devices.
+You can easily find a terrific web designer to plan your website so it looks great on desktop and handheld devices.
 You can also use a pre-built theme.
 Just make sure that it matches your brand’s personality and does a solid job of highlighting your value propositions.

-You can also cut back on excessive details to ensure a winning mobile browsing experience.
+You can also reduce excessive details to ensure a winning mobile browsing experience.
 After all, minimal design isn’t popular just because it looks beautiful.
-It also works great on all screen sizes and allows brands to draw consumer attention to high-value elements like CTAs.
+It also works great on all screen sizes, allowing brands to draw consumer attention to high-value elements like CTAs.

-Finally, make sure that all your content and images are optimized for mobile.
+Finally, ensure all your content and images are optimized for mobile.
 This means that they:

 - Are laid out for easy viewing and reading